 - To remove easily redundant links from temp categories without intervention to the main bookmarking system

 - To provide a way for easy access to information and applications of importance

-- To reduce the information overload by using temp locations for information to be processed in a later time without pile up information in large and already saturated Read Later lists.
+- To reduce the information overload by using temp locations for information to be processed at a later time without piling up information in large and already saturated Read Later lists.

-- To provide a secondary mechanism for not loose an important information.
+- To provide a secondary mechanism for not lose important information.

 - To provide a constant bookmarks scheme easily portable across different bookmarking services and browsers in different computing platforms.

 This scheme, in order to have a larger range of application, needs some more supportive tools such as a synchronization extension for sync all the bookmarks across different browsers and platforms (I used to use the Xmarks but now discontinued.
 For alternatives read here), and perhaps an extension for remove duplicate bookmarks (like SuperSorter).

 Furthermore, you can enhance the functionality of your bookmark with tools such as Holmes, Neater Bookmarks or Quickmarks, as these tools presented by Saikat Basu in his article: “Use these 3 Chrome Extensions To Speed Search Your Bookmarks With A Keystroke” or find some more, more suitable for your needs.